0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Sizzle/Sizzle.md

         fi
 done
 ```

-it does a `find` on the mount point with the `-type d` flag to get only directories and attempts to create a file in each one using `touch`.
-It prints out if the folder is writable or not and clears the test file if the folder is writable.
+1. it does a `find` on the mount point with the `-type d` flag to get *only directories*.
+2. attempts to create a file in each one using `touch`
+3. It prints out if the folder is writable or not
+4. then clears the test file if the folder is writable.

 ![check-write-script-results](check-write-script-results.jpg)

 The results show that we have `write` access in both the `Public` and `ZZ_ARCHIVE` folders.

-Having this access would allow us to plant a malicious type of file that would enable us to steal NTLMv2 hashes from users who access these locations.
+Having this access would allow us to *plant a malicious type of file* that would enable us to *steal* **NTLMv2 hashes** from users who access these locations.

-### SCF File Attacks to Steal Hashes
+### SCF File Attacks for Hash Theft
-SCF (Shell Command Files) are files that can perform some actions in Windows explorer.
-One functionality of them can be abused to have the share-visiting user directed to our kali machine.
+SCF (Shell Command Files) are files that can perform actions in **Windows Explorer**.
+One functionality can be abused to have the *share-visiting* user *directed* to our kali machine.

 This can be done using a file with the below content:

 ```
 [Shell]